PXVI/std_module/README.md

 #### Note :
 All the modules here are designed in the behavioural format of the RTL code.
 It is quiet unlikely that you will find any hardcore structural code in here.
 If there are any, I'll make sure to mention it in this list here, so its easier to keep track of.
 Some modules, such as the FIFOs have a few variations in them with respect to the specification used.
-In that case, you can either use the design doc as reference ( which may be avialable in the directory itself ) or you can look at the description of the module provided in the comments of the module source file.
+In that case, you can either use the design doc as reference ( which may be avialable in the directory itself ) or you can look at the description of the module provided in the comments of the module's source file.